 Ms. Craig confirmed doors of opportunity open with education.

-Ms Craig also told Annie, "I can look into your lovely eyes and see faraway places."
+Ms Craig also told Annie, "I look into your lovely eyes and see faraway places and exciting experiences."

 When Annie was fourteen, a biracial couple came to see her.
 The lady, Maryann, had gray hair and gentle green eyes that crinkled when she laughed.
 She had been a schoolteacher and her husband Dean, was a musician in the city orchestra.
 He was quiet but had brought a packet of paper called Origami.
 With it, he made animals and taught Annie how.
 She was a natural, picking up the craft easily.